IgnasLabinas/winampServer/README.md

 * SignalR JS client for communication with server

 ## Winamp naming and styles
-I do own Winamp name and it is used only to honour classic Winamp application that was used for years and died because of online music.
+I do not own Winamp name and it is used only to honour classic Winamp application that was used for years and died because of online music.
 I do not own any of the styling images that are copies of original Winamp application.

 If any of image or naming is not appropriate or restricted by any of real authors, please contact me and I will remove those as soon as possible.

 ## How to use